typst/packages/packages/preview/outline-summaryst/0.1.0/README.md

 ## Features

-- Generates a summary for each entry in the table of contents.
-- Allows customization of title, subtitle, author, and foreword sections.
+- A template for the outline, which styles both the heading and their summaries.
-- A macro for creating new headings.
+- A macro for creating new headings and a summary for each heading.

 ## Note:
-Because of the way the project is implemented, headings created with the default `= Heading` syntax will not show in the document nor the table of contents.
-Note that these headings _will_ show up in PDF reader's content trees even if they are not visible in the document itself, so it is advised to not use typst's default `= Heading` syntax.
+Because of the way the project is implemented, only the headings created with the provided `make-heading("heading name", "summary")` are shown in in the outline.
+Headings created with the default `= Heading` syntax will not show in said outline (though they will show up in the document itself).

-Only headings created with the provided `make-heading("heading name", "summary")` are shown in the document itself.

 ## Example Usage:
 ```
-#import "@preview/outline-summaryst:0.1.0": outline-summaryst, make-heading
+#import "@preview/outline-summaryst:0.1.0": style-outline, make-heading

-#show: outline-summaryst.with(
-  title: "Insert Title Here",
-  subtitle: "Insert Subitle Here",
-  author: "Author Name",
-  foreword-name: "Foreword",
-  foreword-contents: [
-    Insert foreword here...
-  ],
-)
+// you can set `outline-title: none` in order not to display any title
+#show outline: style-outline.with(outline-title: "Table of Contents")

+#outline()

 #make-heading("Part One", "This is the summary for part one")
 #lorem(500)